openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 within the Verifiable Credential, as defined in (#claims_path_pointer).

 `namespace`:
-: REQUIRED if the Credential Format is based on mdoc format defined in ISO 18013-5; MUST NOT be present otherwise.
+: REQUIRED if the Credential Format is based on the mdoc format defined in ISO 18013-5; MUST NOT be present otherwise.
-The value MUST be a string that specifies the namespace of the claim within the Verifiable Credential, e.g., `org.iso.18013.5.1`.
+The value MUST be a string that specifies the namespace of the data element within the mdoc, e.g., `org.iso.18013.5.1`.

 `claim_name`:
 : REQUIRED if the Credential Format is based on mdoc format defined in ISO 18013-5; MUST NOT be present otherwise.
-The value MUST be a string that specifies the name of the claim within the provided namespace in the Verifiable Credential, e.g., `first_name`.
+The value MUST be a string that specifies the data element identifier of the data element within the provided namespace in the mdoc, e.g., `first_name`.

 `values`:
 : OPTIONAL.
 An array of strings, integers or boolean values that specifies the expected values of the claim.